-The packages included in this test were made of various materials including Glass, Polypropylene (PP) and Polyethylene Terephthalate (PET) with various closure liners and sealing mechanisms; we also tested a paperboard package.
-Liner types included foil with a foam backing and induction heat seal liners were all tested.
+The packages included in this test were made of various materials including Glass, Polypropylene (PP) and Polyethylene Terephthalate (PET) with foil liners; we also tested a paperboard package.
 Samples were filled and stored in sets for four time periods: four, eight, sixteen and twenty-four week intervals.

 Samples were filled with a measured 3.5g of cannabis flower from a single harvest batch which had cured for ten days prior to being used in this test.

 Nineteen sample types were tested, divided into three categories.

 |Package Sample Test Types|

 |Container Comparison Set||Glass Liner Comparison Set||PET Liner Comparison Set|